-Fig. 6.
-Filled contour map generated by inverse distance weighted interpolation showing the spatial distribution of soil Cu concentrations and the location of breeding facilities in the Yicheng area (generated using Inverse Distance Weighted Interpolation method within spatial analyst tools of the ArcGIS software package).
+Figure 6.
+Filled contour map generated by inverse distanceweighted interpolation showing the spatial distribution of soil Cu concentrations and the location of breeding facilities in the Yicheng area (generated using the Inverse Distance Weighting spatial analyst tool of the ArcGIS software package).

-Fig. 7.
-Density map of breeding facilities in Yicheng area (generated using the Kernel Density method within spatial analyst tools of the ArcGIS software package).
+Figure 7.
+Density map of breeding facilities in the Yicheng area (generated using the Kernel Density spatial analyst tool of the ArcGIS software package).

 Table 4.
-Correlation matrix comparing the breeding facility density map and the filled contour maps for Hg and Cu data for the Yicheng area (calculated using the Band Collection Statistics within spatial analyst tools of the ArcGIS software package).
+Correlation matrix comparing the breeding facility density map and the filled contour maps for Hg and Cu data for the Yicheng area (calculated using the Band Collection Statistics spatial analyst tool of the ArcGIS software package).

-Layers Layer 1 Layer 2 Layer 3

-Layer 1 1.000 0.434 -0.064

-Layer 2 0.434 1.000 -0.464

-Layer 3 -0.064 -0.464 1.000
+Layers Layer 1 Layer 2 Layer 3 Layer 1 Layer 2 1.000 0.434 0.064 0.434 1.000 0.464 -0.064 -0.464 between the presence of these facilities and contamination, it may be that the Hg contamination in this area reflects differing types of breeding facilities or differing approaches to lessening environmental impacts.